Ban-Zhan/ComplexHeatmap-reference/book/02-single_heatmap.md

 If you already have a clustering object or a function which directly returns a clustering object, you can ignore the distance settings and set `cluster_rows` or `cluster_columns` to the clustering objects or clustering functions.
-If it is a clustering function, the only argument should be the matrix and it should return a `hclust` or `dendrogram` object or a object that can be coerced to the two classes.
+If it is a clustering function, the only argument should be the matrix and it should return a `hclust` or `dendrogram` object or a object that can be coerced to the `dendrogram` class.

 In following example, we perform clustering with methods from **cluster** package either by a pre-calculated clustering object or a clustering function: